sourcegraph/about/blogposts/code-intelligence-in-vim.md

 go-langserver -version
 ```

-> If the above didn’t work, make sure you have [Go configured correctly](https://golang.org/doc/install#testing).
+> If the above didn't work, make sure you have [Go configured correctly](https://golang.org/doc/install#testing).

 That’s it!
 The Go language server is ready to use.